colibris-framework/colibris/README.md

 Environment variables are validated and transformed before assigned to settings.
 These validations are handled by settings schemas.
 Settings schemas are predefined for all Colibris settings.
-For project-specific settings, you must define your own settings schemas in `schemas.py` and decorate them accordingly:
+For project-specific settings, you must define your own settings schemas in your `settings.py` and decorate them accordingly:

-    from colibris.conf import register_settings_schema
+    from colibris.conf.schemas import SettingsSchema, fields, register_settings_schema

     @register_settings_schema
     class MySettingsSchema(SettingsSchema):